 Gameplay Loop

 Although the days of Thundercrash being the best damage super for Titans have long passed, there is no denying the fun and power behind this Super.
-Cuirass of the Falling Star buffs its damage by 100% and gives an overshield after it ends.
+Cuirass of the Falling Star buffs its damage by 55% (this is because the Super itself got buffed!) and gives 50% damage resistance after it ends, and thanks to a buff in Episode: Revenant, it now also gives Super energy on melee kills while Amplified.

 Once your Super is charged, find whatever high-tier enemy needs removal, and fire it off.
-Use the overshield to reposition to safety, and start from the top.
+Use the damage resistance to reposition to safety, and start from the top.

 God of Thunder